sang-15/Mini_Projrect/README.md

 ```

 ## Output
-The wrapper will generate a 'Results' folder containing:
+The wrapper will generate a 'Results' folder under '$HOME/' directory, and the folder contains the following: <br />

 - miniproject.log
   - Command used for SPAdes
   - The number of contigs with a length > 1000